bebiksior/react-material-ui-caido-starterkit/README.md

 This is the starter kit for the Caido plugin system.

 This template is full-stack, with both a backend and frontend plugin.
 This is called a `plugin package`.
-For frontend only use the [frontend](https://github.com/caido/starterkit-plugin-frontend) starterkit.
+For frontend only use the [frontend](https://github.com/caido/frontend) starterkit.

+## Note

+I modified the starerkit to include React & MUI v6.
+I also included [CaidoMUITheme](https://github.com/bebiksior/CaidoMUITheme) to provide a consistent theme across your plugin and Caido app.

+I recommend using [allotment](https://github.com/johnwalley/allotment) for splitting your UI into multiple panels.

 ## 🏎️ Usage